-"The Council of the Great City Schools is extremely fortunate to have as its next chair a person of Richard Carranza's calisays Council Executive Director Michael Casserly.
-"His leadership will provide important direction to urban education nationally at a critical point in our reform and improvement efnia's Long Beach Unified School District, moving up from the secretary-treasurer chair-elect,
+ber and expertise," says Council Executive Director Michael Casserly.
+"His leadership will provide important direction to urban education nationally at a critical point in our reform and improvement efnia's Long Beach Unified School District, becomes chair-elect, moving up from the secretary-treasurer post.